Teacher collaboration supports mixed-attainment classes

-If a school accepts that every child can succeed at mathematics, but that they will learn at different rates at different times, then the practice of placing children in ability sets may be called into question.
-Being in a lower set often results in pupils believing that they are no good at maths, having access only to a restricted curriculum, and being separated from their peers involved in higher-order thinking (exposure to which, can really bring on lower attaining children).
-Ability setting in schools does not occur in Shanghai, Singapore or many other high performing jurisdictions.
+If a school accepts that every child can succeed at maths, but that they will learn at different rates at different times, then the practice of placing children in 'ability' sets may be called into question.
+Being in a lower set often results in students believing that they are no good at maths, having access only to a restricted curriculum.
+They are also separated from their peers involved in higher-order thinking, exposure to which can really bring on lower attaining children.
+'Ability' setting in schools does not occur in Shanghai, Singapore or many other high performing jurisdictions.

 However, the prospect of introducing all-attainment groupings is a daunting one in most English secondary schools.
-All-attainment teaching has been on the fringes of maths education for long enough now, that the large majority of secondary maths teachers have little or no experience of teaching all-attainment groups beyond the first few weeks of Y7.
+All-attainment teaching has been on the fringes of maths education for long enough now that the large majority of secondary maths teachers have little or no experience of teaching all-attainment groups beyond the first few weeks of Year 7.

 Many schools, beginning to be more familiar with practices in high-performing jurisdictions, are searching for models of successful transition to all-attainment grouping in the UK.
-Many primary schools have already taken the step into mixed groups though arguably, setting was far less entrenched at primary level.
-At secondary level, schools and teachers are beginning to wonder how it can be done – the model being developed at St Marylebone C of E School, (lead school for London Central and North West Maths Hub), is one example worthy of consideration.
+Several primary schools have already taken the step into mixed groups, though arguably setting was far less entrenched at primary level.
+At secondary level, schools and teachers are beginning to wonder how it can be done.
+The model being developed at St Marylebone C of E School, Lead School for London Central and North West Maths Hub, is one example worthy of consideration.

 The St Marylebone Model…

-St Marylebone’s first cohort to be taught maths in mixed attainment classes is now (2016/17 school year) in Y8: the Y7 cohort behind is also mixed.
+St Marylebone’s first cohort to be taught maths in mixed attainment classes is now (2016/17 school year) in Year 8: the Year 7 cohort behind is also mixed.
 Making such a radical change, with little in the way of structure, resources, or teacher experience to support it, proved very challenging and the department almost reverted to setting.
 Then they got together for some joint planning and sharing of ideas.
 What began as a one-off idea has developed into a weekly meeting of teachers to plan all their lessons together and has resulted in a department hugely enjoying and committed to teaching mixed groupings.
-They have seen encouraging results in pupil progress, confidence and enjoyment.
+They have seen encouraging results in student progress, confidence and enjoyment.

-When Shanghai teachers visited and taught at St Marylebone last year (2015/2016), the maths department decided to mix up their previously setted classes in Y7 so that the visitors would have mixed attainment classes to teach.
+When Shanghai teachers visited and taught at St Marylebone last year (2015/16), the maths department decided to mix up their previously setted classes in Year 7 so that the visitors would have mixed attainment classes to teach.
 When the Chinese teachers left, a fortnight later, the department agreed that they wanted to continue where the Chinese teachers left off, to see how they got on.
-So in the run up to Christmas 2015, St Marylebone teachers had mixed attainment Y7 classes and the willingness to see if they could make it work.
+So in the run up to Christmas 2015, St Marylebone teachers had mixed attainment Year 7 classes and the willingness to see if they could make it work.
 It was a rude awakening to the complexities of all attainment teaching.
 Dan Chandrakumar describes the experience:

-With the collaborative TRG work, teachers outline a plan together then divide up the detailed planning load so that they are only planning 1 or 2 lessons per fortnight in detail.
+With the collaborative TRG work, teachers outline a plan together then divide up the detailed planning load so that they are only planning one or two lessons per fortnight in detail.

 By the end of the school year, staff felt confident that they were effectively meeting the needs of all students in the classes and that students were making good progress.
-When Dan consulted staff, they resoundingly opted not only to repeat what they had done with the new Y7, but to carry on into Y8 with the first cohort.
-So now the school has all-attainment groupings in Y7 and Y8 with weekly TRG meetings to review and plan lessons.
+When Dan consulted staff, they resoundingly opted not only to repeat what they had done with the new Year 7, but to carry on into Year 8 with the first cohort.
+So now the school has all-attainment groupings in Year 7 and Year 8 with weekly TRG meetings to review and plan lessons.
 Whilst Dan has succeeded in getting the school to timetable teachers so that they all have a common non-contact period in which to attend the meetings, there is no extra time on timetables for the meeting.
 Effectively teachers are choosing to use their own PPA time to attend and are resoundingly positive about what a worthwhile use of this time it is.

 Add this to the fact that they share a busy office: it is evident that the conversation begun in the allotted TRG hour is one that continues all week over cups of tea.